kdjadeja21/payment-management-portal/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 🌳 Branch Naming Conventions

+### Development Branches

+- `feature/name-of-feature`: For adding a new feature.
+- `bugfix/name-of-bug`: For fixing a specific bug.
+- `hotfix/name-of-fix`: For urgent fixes that need to be deployed quickly.
+- `refactor/name-of-refactor`: For refactoring existing code without changing its behavior.
+- `enhancement/name-of-enhancement`: For improving existing functionality without adding new features.
+- `experimental/name-of-experiment`: For experimental features or changes that are not yet ready for production.

+### Testing Branches

+- `test/feature-name`: For testing a specific feature.
+- `test/bugfix-issue-number`: For testing a bug fix.
+- `test/refactor-name`: For testing a refactor.
+- `test/regression-issue-number`: For testing regression fixes.
+- `test/integration-name-of-feature`: For integration testing of a feature.
+- `test/ui-name-of-feature`: For UI testing of a feature.

+### For Config Updates

+- `chore/`: For maintenance tasks like config, build scripts, tooling, etc.
+- `docs/`: For changes to documentation only.
+- `infra/`: For infrastructure/configuration changes (like GitHub Actions, Docker, etc.)

 ## 📄 License